andrew-sullivan-2022/AGN_Heating_Model/README.md

 **_NTP_fraction_ : array-like**

-  Radially-averaged fraction of non-thermal pressure to total pressure [percent] imparted on the gas
+  Radially-averaged fraction of non-thermal pressure to total pressure [decimal percentage] imparted on the gas

 ______________________________________________________________________________________